pjkaufman/go-go-gadgets/README.md

 make install-termux
 ```

-As of right now, that just installs `ebook-lint`.
+As of right now, that just installs `epub-lint`.

 ## Available Gadgets